 KZC 45.50 requires that development or use of a park occur consistent with a Master Plan and be reviewed through a community review process established by the Parks and Community Services Director.
 The standards relating to the required Master Plan are currently detailed in the KZC.
-The KZC also requires the HCC hold a public hearing for any required park Master Plan, although there is no regulatory guidance provided to the HCC.
-Because parks are under the purview of the Parks and Community Services Director and there are no substantive standards for parks in the KZC, KZC 45.50 is proposed to be deleted or revised to remove procedural and regulatory purview from the Zoning Code.
+The KZC also requires Houghton Community Council hold a public hearing for any required park Master Plan, although there is no regulatory guidance provided to the HCC.
+Houghton Community Council would like to retain involvement on Master Plans for Parks in their jurisdiction as the code currently requires.
+Aside from the requirements for the HCC to hold a public hearing in specified circumstances, KZC 45.50 is proposed to be revised in whole to remove procedural and regulatory purview from the Zoning Code and make park development solely a matter of the Parks and Community Services Director and guided by the PROS Plan.